600 South Fourth Street, Stoughton WI (608) 873-3379 [email protected]

 Once you have selected a solar installer we will work them them through the course of your installation project.

-Optional pre-Application report
+Optional pre-application report

 Customers planning a new solar installation can request an optional pre-application report about the utility's distribution system and substation conditions at their proposed interconnection location.
 There is a fee associated with this requestion.
-Please
+Please contact us during your project planning stage if you would like us to review your project site and issue a pre-application report..

 Complete required interconnection application documents

-Wisconsin Standard Distributed Generation Application Form
+• Wisconsin Standard Distributed Generation Application

+Visit PowerClerk today to begin your application!
 Once your application is approved, Stoughton Utilities will ensure that we have the appropriate bi-directional meter installed at your home.

 Obtain local permits